ViralTexts/gtr-clusters/clusters/18751016-sn84038806-BeautifulThings.md

 #### From _Shaker (1876-1877)_

 #### 1876-11-01 &middot; Shakers

 [This text is not available under an open license.]

 ---

 ## [From _The Manifesto 1871-1899_](https://iiif.archivelab.org/iiif/sim_manifesto_1876-11_6_11?page=7)

 #### 1876-11-01

 <table style="width: 100%;"><tr><td style="width: 50%">

-lives are those that bless—
+iful lives are those that bless—
 Silent rivers of happiness,
 Whose hidden fountains but few may guess.